5 Signs of incorrect breathing

 5. You sigh, yawn or take frequent deep breaths

 Regular sighing, yawning or feeling the need to “catch your breath” can be a sign that your body isn’t getting the right balance through your normal breathing.
-This often happens when breathing is shallow or irregular.
+We call this ‘air hunger’ and it often develops when breathing is shallow or irregular.
+The respiratory centres in the brain develop a pattern where they persistently ask for a little more, the balance of the breathing is out of sync and the body adjusts to a new normal that doesn’t feel quite right.
 While an occasional sigh is normal, frequent ones may indicate that your breathing rhythm needs attention.

-Breathing correctly isn’t about forcing bigger breaths, but about restoring a natural, efficient pattern.
+Breathing correctly isn’t about forcing bigger breaths, we don’t spend our time deep breathing or focusing on the breath.
+When breathing has become disordered, restoring a natural, efficient pattern becomes a priority.
 Becoming aware of how you breathe is the first step towards improving energy levels, reducing tension and supporting overall wellbeing.

 Get in touch to see how Breath and Move techniques can help.